 It is one of the great (and sometimes overlooked) distinctions of the Maxwell School that an institution so widely praised for its professional programs is, in fact, a home for esteemed research and scholarship across so a wide range of disciplines.

-Mitra's research on Say Yes program cited in Cleveland.com article
+Bifulco's research on Say Yes program cited in Cleveland.com article

 Wolf examines features of PSID, use in aging research in The ANNALS